Power companies are shying away from “traditional” power plants.

 Join The Solar Power Revolution – Install Your Own Solar Power Plant!

 Alba Energy specializes in the design, engineering and construction of the highest quality commercial and residential solar power systems.
-Our highly qualified and experienced design and installation staff focus on delivering the best return on investment and system quality to our customers.
+Our SMART solar financing means you can POWER your home with solar panels, pay LESS on electricity bills, and contribute to a CLEAN energy future.